Last Updated on November 23, 2021

 Paper cupcake liners are compostable, but reuse comes before rot!
-I have these silicone liners and I really like them.
-I use them for cupcakes and muffins (obviously), but I also like to use them to seperate things in a mason jar.
+I have these silicone liners and they are high on my list of likes for reusable products.
+I use them for cupcakes and muffins (obviously), but I also like to use them to separate things in a mason jar.
 Like a salad on bottom and toppings on top!

 Swap out cleaners that have questionable toxic ingredients for some easy homemade options.
 Here’s a round up of my favorites!

 - DIY all-natural bleach: Forget conventional bleach.
 This makes a great, safe substitute.

 - All-purpose spray: who doesn’t love a spray that does it all?
 Not super into the vinegar smell?
 Check out this orange peel vinegar cleaner (great for giving your orange peels a second life!).

 - Tub scrub: tub scrub is so effective at breaking down soap scum on your bathtub and cleaning grout.
 You’ll never need anything else!

 To get all of my latest cleaning recipes like dish soap for hand washing, soap for your washing machine, floor cleaner, and more check out my book 101 Ways to Go Zero Waste which is available for pre-order!

 500 billion disposable cups are produced every year.
 Most of them can’t be recycled because they’re lined with plastic.
 If you’re sitting in the coffee shop ask for a mug to stay.

 Check out this blog post, if you’re looking for all of the different ways to brew a zero waste cup of coffee.